mcharmas/Android-ReactiveLocation/README.md

     ReactiveLocationProvider locationProvider = new ReactiveLocationProvider(context);
     Subscription subscription = locationUpdatesObservable = locationProvider.getUpdatedLocation(request)
-        .filter(...)    // you can filter location updates .map(...)       // you can map location to sth different!
-        .flatMap(...)   // or event flat map
+        .filter(...)    // you can filter location updates .map(...)       // you can map location to sth different .flatMap(...)   // or event flat map
-        ...             // and do eveything that is provided by RxJava .subscribe(new Action1<Location>() {
+        ...             // and do everything else that is provided by RxJava .subscribe(new Action1<Location>() {
             @Override
             public void call(Location location) {